Second Corps, Army of Tennessee: Stones River and middle Tennessee

 After the reorganization in the fall of 1862, the Army of Tennessee was ready for action, as was the Second Corps.
 This action took place at Murfreesboro, in the Battle of Stones River.
 The battle began when William Rosecrans and his Army of the Cumberland marched south from Nashville against Bragg at Murfreesboro.
 Bragg ordered an assault on the Union right flank, where George Thomas and Alexander McCook's corps were stationed.
 In a pre-dawn assault similar to Shiloh, Hardee's Corps was the spearhead when McCown's division attacked at 5:30 am.
 His attack, as well as Cleburne's, threw the entire Union force in flight, pushing both corps back over a mile.
 Weary and exhausted, they stopped as Polk and his Corps were to finish the job.
 Leonidas Polk mismanaged his assaults, and all Confederate gains by the II Corps were squandered and not exploited.
-Eventually, it fell to the II Corps to do the work again, and they eventually drove Sheridan's division, who kept Polk stopped all afternoon.
+Eventually, it fell to the II Corps to do the work again, and they eventually drove Phil Sheridan's division, who kept Polk stopped all afternoon.
 The battle otherwise was a Confederate success so far, mainly due to Hardee and the II corps.
 The next two days decided the final outcome.

 Rather than following up on victory, Braxton Bragg waited a day, then on January 2 attacked Rosecrans with the reserve of the army, Breckinridge's division from the II corps.
 Breckinridge was ordered to assault the Union left, Thomas Crittenden's Corps over open ground and a river.
 Breckinridge, Hardee, Cleburne and the other officers protested, but Bragg didn't listen.
 Breckinridge drove the first Union division at the river in a suicidal charge, but was bloodied once he attacked the main line.
 Bragg retreated the next day, with the II Corps as the rear guard.